mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 - Willing to sacrifice almost anything to restore his house

 ### Background & History
-Lord Shadows Blackwood was born Aldric Blackwood in 1205 CR to a powerful noble house.
-He had everything - wealth, title, family, future.
-Then, in 1228 CR (when he was 23), it ended.
+Lord Shadows Blackwood was born Corvus Blackwood in 1192 CR to a family living in hiding.
+His parents were descendants of House Blackwood survivors who had escaped the original rebellion's aftermath (1089-1092 CR) and lived for over a century under assumed names in the remote Silverwood.

-House Blackwood was accused of treason - conspiracy against King Aldric III Thandris.
-The charges were serious: attempting to assassinate the king, plotting to seize the throne, working with foreign enemies.
-House Thandris moved swiftly.

-The trial was quick.
+In 1204 CR, when Corvus was twelve years old, Crown intelligence discovered his family's true identity.
+King Aldric III Thandris ordered the Second Blackwood Purge—the elimination of any remaining Blackwood bloodline.
+Soldiers came in the night.
 His parents were executed.
-The estates were seized.
-The family name was declared forfeit.
-Young Aldric barely escaped with his life and his 5-year-old sibling.
-He gave his sibling to trusted friends to hide, then fled into exile.
+Their hidden home was burned.

+Young Corvus escaped through a secret passage his father had prepared for exactly this moment.
+He watched from the shadows as his family died, hearing them proclaim their innocence even as the flames consumed them.
+He fled into the wilderness with nothing but his name and his grief.

-For 19 years, he's lived as a ghost.
-"Lord Shadows" is what survivors call him - the shadow of House Blackwood, refusing to die.
-He's learned skills no noble should know - assassination, theft, forgery, poison.
-He's built a network of those wronged by the powerful.
+For 43 years, he's lived as a ghost.
+"Lord Shadows" is what his followers call him—the shadow of House Blackwood, refusing to die.
+He's learned skills no noble should know: assassination, theft, forgery, dark magic.
+He's built a network of those wronged by the powerful, calling themselves "The Unbound."

-He's investigated his family's fall obsessively.
-He's uncovered inconsistencies, contradictions, evidence of framing.
-He's become convinced his parents were innocent - or at least, that the trial was a sham.
-House Thandris wanted their lands and power.

-Now, at 42, he's preparing his revenge.
-He's gathered allies, resources, evidence.
-Soon, he'll act.
-Either House Blackwood rises from ashes, or he dies trying.
+His investigation into his family's fall revealed a terrible truth: House Blackwood wasn't destroyed for treason.
+They were destroyed because they were guardians of the First Component of the World-Splitter—and the Crown wanted it.
+The original rebellion of 1089 CR was manufactured.
+The Second Purge of 1204 CR was murder to tie up loose ends.

+Now, at 55, he's preparing not just revenge but vindication.
+He seeks to recover the World-Splitter components, prove his family's innocence, and expose the Thandris dynasty's centuries of lies.
+If the world won't give him justice, he'll remake the world itself.

 ### Connections
-- **The Lost Heir:** His younger sibling (gender undetermined, now 24), hidden with false identity
+- **The Lost Legacy:** Seeks proof of his family's role as Component guardians
-- **Enemy:** House Thandris (especially King Aldric IV, who he blames for perpetuating injustice)
+- **Enemy:** House Thandris (especially King Aldric IV, who perpetuates the injustice)
-- **Ally:** Lady Morgana Blackwater (provides intelligence, resources, for price)
+- **Ally:** Lady Morgana Blackwater (provides intelligence, resources, for a price)
 - **Contact:** Master Crimson (The Syndicate) - uneasy alliance
-- **Friend:** Those he's saved from similar injustices (growing network)
+- **Followers:** The Unbound - those he's saved from similar injustices (growing network)
 - **Mentor:** An old assassin who taught him survival (deceased, but legacy remains)

 ### Secrets
-1. **The Heir's Location:** The Lost Heir is hidden in Silverpine as a scholar named "Elowen Gray."
-They have no memory of being Blackwood - Shadows used magic to suppress it for their protection.
-Restoring memory is possible but dangerous.
+1. **The Component Location:** He knows where the First Component is hidden—in the deep vaults beneath Raven's Keep.
+Only Blackwood blood can open the final door.

-2. **The Evidence:** Shadows has proof House Blackwood was framed - forged documents, false witnesses, planted evidence.
-But the proof also shows who really did what his family was accused of.
-The real conspirator is someone currently in power.
+2. **The Evidence:** Shadows has proof House Blackwood was framed—forged documents, false witnesses, planted evidence.
+But the proof also shows who really orchestrated both the original rebellion accusations AND the Second Purge.

-3. **The Assassination List:** He's compiled a list of 12 people who must die to restore House Blackwood.
-King Aldric IV is on it, along with judges, witnesses, and conspirators.
-He's crossed off three names already.
-No one suspects they're connected.

-4. **The Thandris Secret:** Through his investigations, Shadows discovered a dark secret about House Thandris - evidence of a crime that would destroy them politically.
-He's keeping it as leverage or weapon, depending on circumstances.
+3. **The True Conspiracy:** Through his investigations, Shadows discovered that Prince Aldric (eldest son of King Aldric III) murdered the Goldshore Keepers to steal the Second Component and blamed the Blackwoods.
+King Aldric III covered up his son's crimes by ordering the Second Purge, then secretly executed Prince Aldric twenty years ago.
+The middle son Marcus briefly inherited but died of fever as an infant-king.
+The current king, Aldric IV, is the third son—he knows nothing of his family's crimes.

+4. **The Thandris Secret:** The Crown of Thaldros holds the Fourth Component as a royal heirloom.
+Few know its true nature—including the current king.

-5. **The True Motivation:** Despite revenge talk, Shadows doesn't actually want his house restored through violence.
-He wants justice - the truth exposed, his family exonerated, those responsible punished.
-But he'll accept revenge if justice is impossible.
+5. **The True Motivation:** Despite his talk of the Second Worldrend, Shadows doesn't actually want to destroy the world.
+He wants justice—the truth exposed, his family exonerated, those responsible punished.
+The World-Splitter threat is leverage.
+But desperation might change that.

 6. **The Vulnerability:** Shadows is dying.
-Slow-acting poison (side effect of his work) is killing him.
+A curse placed on him during his escape (triggered by Blackwood blood leaving Raven's Keep without permission) is slowly killing him.
 He has maybe 5 years.
 This desperation drives his timeline.
-He needs to act soon or die knowing he failed.

 ### Plot Hooks
-1. **The Recruitment:** Shadows approaches the party with a job - infiltrate a noble estate and steal evidence.
+1. **The Recruitment:** Shadows approaches the party with a job—infiltrate a noble estate and steal evidence.
 Good pay, simple work.
-But the evidence relates to House Blackwood's fall, and the party must decide whose side they're on.
+But the evidence relates to House Blackwood's fall and the Component conspiracy, and the party must decide whose side they're on.

-2. **The Assassination:** An assassination occurs - a noble involved in House Blackwood's trial.
-Evidence points to Shadows.
-The party must find him before authorities do.
-When they catch him, he reveals he didn't do it - someone's framing him again.

-3. **The Heir's Discovery:** The party encounters Elowen Gray in Silverpine.
-Through investigation, they realize this is the Lost Heir.
-Do they tell Shadows?
-Tell Elowen?
-Keep the secret?
-Each choice has consequences.
+2. **The Component Race:** Someone else is hunting for World-Splitter Components.
+Shadows needs the party to reach one before his rivals do.
+But retrieving it means confronting the terrible power these artifacts hold.

+3. **The Truth Revealed:** The party discovers evidence proving House Blackwood's innocence—and the Crown's guilt.
+Do they expose it publicly, use it as leverage, or bury it to maintain stability?

-4. **The Evidence Exchange:** Shadows offers the party his proof of House Blackwood's innocence and House Thandris's dark secret - in exchange for help with revenge.
-They must choose between justice, revenge, or maintaining stability.
+4. **The Evidence Exchange:** Shadows offers the party his proof of House Blackwood's innocence and the Thandris conspiracy—in exchange for help recovering a Component.
+They must choose between justice, stability, or preventing catastrophe.

 5. **The Dying Request:** Shadows is captured and mortally wounded.
-With his dying breath, he asks the party to find his sibling, reveal the truth, and restore House Blackwood.
+With his dying breath, he asks the party to find the truth, expose the conspiracy, and clear the Blackwood name.
 They inherit his evidence, his contacts, and his quest.

-6. **The Alliance:** King Aldric IV secretly approaches the party - he knows Shadows is targeting him.
-He offers to help prove House Blackwood's innocence if they stop Shadows's assassination attempts.
-Is this genuine or manipulation?
+6. **The Alliance:** King Aldric IV secretly approaches the party—he's learned of the Component conspiracy and his family's dark history.
+He offers to help prove House Blackwood's innocence if they stop Shadows's more destructive plans.
+Is this genuine redemption or manipulation?

 ### Roleplaying Notes
 - **Voice:** Quiet, controlled, rarely raised but commanding attention